 Using a Linux distro based on Fedora or Arch, you can use the default package manager to install Eclipse.
 For example, Fedora has the DNF package manager, CentOS has yum, and Arch has pacman.

 Install Eclipse from source code

 It is also possible that your Linux distribution’s repo does not have Eclipse installer.
 No problem!
-We can download the .tar file from Java website and install Eclipse IDE easily.
+We can download the .tar file from the Java website and install the Eclipse IDE easily.